Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Fetching_data_with_useQuery.md

 ## `useQuery` options

-We fetch data from the server with the help of `useQuery` hook.
-To subscribe to a query in your components or custom hooks,  we need to pass to `useQuery` an object with at least two properties:
+==We fetch data from the server with the help of `useQuery` hook.== To subscribe to a query in your components or custom hooks,  we need to pass to `useQuery` an object with at least two properties:

 1. ==The `queryKey`: a **unique key for the query**== This unique key **uniquely identify the data** that we're going to query.
-The **unique key** you provide is used internally for refetching, caching, and sharing your queries throughout your application.
+The **unique key** you provide is used internally for re-fetching, caching, and sharing your queries throughout your application.

    The `queryKey` can hold as a value a complex array, or it can just be an array with a string, but ==it needs to be **an array**==.
-The string that we pass to `queryKey` is what we will later also see insight of React Query DevTools cache.
+The string that we pass to `queryKey` is what we will later also see in React Query DevTools cache.
 If later we would use `useQuery` on another page with the same key, then the data that correspond to that key would be read from the React Query cache.

    ```react
    import { useQuery } from '@tanstack/react-query'